-Example:

 '''

-// Suppose that Q and R are registered with the Autofac container.
+//Suppose that P, Q & R are all registered with the Autofac Container.

-// but int and P are not.
-You need to provide those at runtime.

 public class B

+{

 public B(int id, P peaDependency, Q queueDependency, R ourDependency) {}

-public void DoSomething() {}
+public void DoSomething() {} }

 public class A

-// Note Q and R aren't in this factory.
+{

-Func<int, P, B> bFactory;
+Func<int, P, B> newB;

-public A(Func<int, P, B> bFactory) { bFactory = bFactory }
+public A(Func<int, P, B> bFactory) { newB = bFactory }

 public void M(P existingPea)

+{

-// The Q and R will be resolved by Autofac, but the int
+// The Q and R will be resolved by Autofac, but P will be existingPea instead.

-// and P get provided by you as parameters here.

-var b = bFactory(42, existingPea);
+var b = newB(42, existingPea);

 b.DoSomething();

 }

 }

 '''

-Autofac determines what values to use for the constructor args solely based on the type (like TypedParameter).
+Internally, Autofac determines what values to use for the constructor args solely based on the type and behaves as though we've temporarily defined the input values for resolution.
 A consequence of this is that auto-generated function factories cannot have duplicate types in the input parameter list.
-For example, say you have a type like this:
+See below for further notes on this.